roke22/php-dynamic-factory/README.md

 # DynamicFactory

 DynamicFactory is a PHP class that allows you to create objects with random or pre-defined data.
 This class uses the Faker library to generate random values and the ReflectionClass to analyze the constructors of the target class.

+You can use annotations to force the values you want to use in the constructor of the target class.
+Using "@value" or "@faker" in the doc comment.

 ## Installation